Tree of life (biology): Early natural classification

-Model of evolution

 Darwin

 Charles Darwin (1809–1882) used the metaphor of a "tree of life" to conceptualise his theory of evolution.
 In On the Origin of Species (1859) he presented an abstract diagram of a portion of a larger timetree for species of an unnamed large genus (see figure).
 On the horizontal base line hypothetical species within this genus are labelled A – L and are spaced irregularly to indicate how distinct they are from each other, and are above broken lines at various angles suggesting that they have diverged from one or more common ancestors.
 On the vertical axis divisions labelled I – XIV each represent a thousand generations.
 From A, diverging lines show branching descent producing new varieties, some of which become extinct, so that after ten thousand generations descendants of A have become distinct new varieties or even sub-species a10, f10, and m10.
 Similarly, the descendants of I have diversified to become the new varieties w10 and z10.
 The process is extrapolated for a further four thousand generations so that the descendants of A and I become fourteen new species labelled a14 to z14.
 While F has continued for fourteen thousand generations relatively unchanged, species B,C,D,E,G,H,K and L have gone extinct.
 In Darwin's own words: "Thus the small differences distinguishing varieties of the same species, will steadily tend to increase till they come to equal the greater differences between species of the same genus, or even of distinct genera."
 Darwin's tree is not a tree of life, but rather a small portion created to show the principle of evolution.
 Because it shows relationships (phylogeny) and time (generations), it is a timetree.
 In contrast, Ernst Haeckel illustrated a phylogenetic tree (branching only) in 1866, not scaled to time, and of real species and higher taxa.
 In his summary to the section, Darwin put his concept in terms of the metaphor of the tree of life:

 The meaning and importance of Darwin's use of the tree of life metaphor have been extensively discussed by scientists and scholars.
 Stephen Jay Gould, for one, has argued that Darwin placed the famous passage quoted above "at a crucial spot in his text", where it marked the conclusion of his argument for natural selection, illustrating both the interconnectedness by descent of organisms as well as their success and failure in the history of life.
 David Penny has written that Darwin did not use the tree of life to describe the relationship between groups of organisms, but to suggest that, as with branches in a living tree, lineages of species competed with and supplanted one another.
 Petter Hellström has argued that Darwin consciously named his tree after the biblical Tree of Life, as described in Genesis, thus relating his theory to the religious tradition.